pjbgf-archives/dotnet-ildiff/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://pjbgf.mit-license.org)

 # Description
-The `dotnet diff` compares the IL difference between two .NET assemblies.
+The `dotnet ildiff` compares the IL difference between two .NET assemblies.
 Simply send the assemblies path as parameter and as a result you will get the diff.

 # Setup
 The project was created as a global CLI tool, therefore you can install with a single command: